izzypt/Philosophers/README.md

 - <ins>***What are the differences between processes and thread?***</ins>
   - Threads are not independent from each other unlike processes.
   - As a result, threads shares with other threads their code section, data section and OS resources like open files and signals.
   - But, like processes, a thread has its own program counter (PC), a register set, and a stack space.

+ <ins>***Why Multithreading?***</ins>

+- Threads are popular way to improve application through parallelism.
+- For example, in a browser, multiple tabs can be different threads.
+MS word uses multiple threads, one thread to format the text, other thread to process inputs, etc.
+- Threads operate faster than processes due to following reasons:
+  - Thread creation is much faster.
+  - Context switching between threads is much faster.
+  - Threads can be terminated easily
+  - Communication between threads is faster.